pswk1/pswk1/README.md

 ### About Me

 Hi, I'm Peter (he/him/his) and I am a Los Angeles-based developer.
 When I'm not learning and building on my skills, I can most likely be found nerding out on strength training 🏋🏻‍♂️ &nbsp; and biomechanics 💪🏼 &nbsp; as a former physical therapy technician.
-Every day I look to build on quality habits and embrace a growth mindset to become the best developer and version of myself possible. 🤍

 ### Blog